luigiminardim/UnB-FinalProject-DnsOverBitcoin/report.md

 ### 1.2 How does DNS work?

-As defined by RFC 1034 [^ref:rfc_1034], the DNS operates through a coordinated effort of three major components: the domain name space and resource records, name servers, and resolvers.
+As defined by RFC 1034 [^ref:rfc_1034], the DNS system comprises three major
+elements: the Domain Name Space and Resource Records, Name Servers, and Resolvers.
+These elements collectively establish and manage a consistent naming space for referring to various resources, allowing for the retrieval of associated information without names being rigidly tied to specific network identifiers or addresses.

 The domain name space forms a crucial part of this structure, serving as a hierarchical, tree-structured system where each node or leaf conceptually names